backstage/backstage/plugins/scaffolder-backend-module-confluence-to-markdown/README.md

 ## Getting started

-You need to configure the action in your backend:
+The following sections will help you getting started

+### Configure Action in Backend

-## From your Backstage root directory
+From your Backstage root directory run:

 ```bash
 # From your Backstage root directory
 yarn add --cwd packages/backend @backstage/plugin-scaffolder-backend-module-confluence-to-markdown
 ```

-Configure the action:
+Then configure the action:
 (you can check the [docs](https://backstage.io/docs/features/software-templates/writing-custom-actions#registering-custom-actions) to see all options):

 ```typescript